Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV

 This is motivated by the observation that most photons originate from decays of neutral pions, which are produced in a fixed ratio to charged pions due to isospin symmetry.
 Furthermore, the conversion probability of photons and the interaction probability of charged pions are both proportional to the amount of material.

-In each event, all unique combinations of three candidate tracks are formed.
+In each event, all unique combinations of three candidate tracks are formed first.
 Their point of closest approach is computed with a vertex fit minimising the sum of the squared distances of the tracks.
 This point is the candidate vertex of an interaction.
 To reduce combinatorial background, where three tracks are randomly associated with a common vertex, a lower limit is imposed on the distance of the vertex from the $z$ axis, which points from the radial centre of the vertex detector along the beam axis towards the muon system and has its origin close to the average primary vertex.
 This discards the region in which no material is present.